letolabs/the-little-cloud-foundry-book/en/cf.md

 ### [BOSH](https://github.com/cloudfoundry/bosh)

 BOSH Outer SHell is an abstraction layer, between the Iaas and the Paas.
+It has a pluggable architecture and currently supports Amazon and VMWare vCloud.

 ### caldecott